agude/agude.github.io/_drafts/2019-02-23-switrs_bicycle_crashes_by_date.md

 {% include lead_image.html %}

-It is time use [SWITRS data][switrs] to look at traffic accidents in California again.
+It is time to use [SWITRS data][switrs] to look at traffic accidents in California again.
 I have previously used the data to look [when cars crash][car_switrs]---during holidays when people both drive to work and to parties after---and [when motorcycles crash][mc_switrs]---during the summer